sneakysneak/docs/pages/connector-authentication/facebook-messenger.md

 **Client ID**: This is the App ID displayed after you create the Facebook app

 **Client Secret**: This is the App Secret displayed after you create the Facebook app

+**Scopes**: This is a comma separated list of scopes to request from Facebook during authentication.
+For detail on the scopes please visit the [official documentation.](https://developers.facebook.com/docs/permissions/reference/)

 Your Facebook Messenger API connector is now set up!